 2. Perpetual inventory system

 Perpetual inventory systems – also known as dynamic inventory systems – are an automated alternative to the manual stocktake.

 When you order stock, your software adds the count to your inventory.
 And when you sell an item, it does the subtraction.
 This type of software is often sold as an app that can plug into your point of sale (or invoicing) systems and your accounting software.
-It does all the math of FIFO and LIFO accounting in real time, so you’ll see how much money you’re making on each sale.
+It does all the maths of FIFO accounting in real time, so you’ll see how much money you’re making on each sale.

 What is inventory cost?

 It’s not always enough to know what you paid for a product, and what you sold it for.
-Some businesses have to spend a lot on inventory while they have it.
+Some businesses have to spend a lot on stock while they have it.
 These costs typically include things like storage and insurance but there may be others.
 Dangerous goods, for example, may require you to take expensive health and safety precautions.

 But if your product range or sales volumes grow, periodic inventory management will begin to slow you down.
 That’s when an automated perpetual inventory management system comes into its own.